KUL-recon-lab/course_nucmed_tech/12_appendix_one.md

 The usual mathematical description of this can be considered as a two step approach:

-1.  &#x20;Assume that the system is perfect: the image of a point source is a point, located on the perpendicular projection line through the point source.
+1. Assume that the system is perfect: the image of a point source is a point, located on the perpendicular projection line through the point source.
 Mathematicians would call that “point” in the image a “Dirac impulse”.
 The image of two or more point sources contains simply two or more Dirac impulses, located at corresponding projection lines.\